ttiurani/ttiurani.github.io/deploy/README.md

 ### [Initialize](./initialize.yml)

-This playbook installs the needed prerequisite dependecies to Raspberry Pi OS Lite that aren't there.
+This playbook installs the needed prerequisite dependecies to Raspberry Pi OS Lite that aren't there, and sets up directories.
 Needs to be run once.

 ### [Setup Services](./setup_services.yml)